5 Objectives for Every Supply Chain Director

 Whenever exit opportunities arise, for example, a warehouse lease break or a 3PL contract break, then it is the role of the supply chain director to take the opportunity to review the logistics network and determine if the exit opportunity could leverage savings or service improvements through relocation or consolidation of assets.

 Logistics network improvement is a complex process of modelling the business profile against multiple logistics solutions and scenario options.
-Key questions that need to be answered include how many warehouse facilities are needed, where they should they be located, how big they should be, how the transport network will service them and how the transport fleet profile should be configured.
+Key questions that need to be answered include how many warehouse facilities are needed, where they should be located, how big they should be, how the transport network will service them and how the transport fleet profile should be configured.

 Read more about logistics network improvement on our page Logistics Network Design.